vkSegfault/vkSegfault.github.io/_posts/2022-11-27-godot-server-aws-azure.md

 tags: [godot, aws, azure, python, boto3, terraform]     # TAG names should always be lowercase
 ---

 Godot is slowly[^1] getting to release of version 4 - probably biggest update to date.
 Most interesting from our perspective is rewritten networking part.
 While there is stable Godot 3 relase as well, basically everyone is watching out for new major version.
-Some gamedevelopers will jump on this bandwagon soon (and some of them probably did it already). **In this article we will take a look how to setup Godot 4 server in headless mode and host it on 2 most popular public cloud provides: AWS and Azure.**
+Some game developers will jump on this bandwagon soon (and some of them probably did it already). **In this article we will take a look how to setup Godot 4 server in headless mode and host it on 2 popular public cloud provides: AWS and Azure.**

 > Note that Godot 4 is currently in beta, there are bugs, some things might change before final release.
 It's definitely not production-ready release - keep it in mind.
 Nonetheless it's worth giving a shot just for new shiny networking.